 Three new specialized areas of training: the Residency Research Track, the Clinical Educator Track and the Medical Management Track.
 Residents accepted into these tracks will benefit from an ongoing mentorship specific to developing skills in research, teaching and business.
 Feel free to ask us about this when you visit.

 The majority of your case load will be under one roof while still providing a broad case exposure.
 In our region, we house the Level 1 trauma centers, the only liver and heart transplant center, and the only NICU and high risk OB ward.

 8. Dedicated Ambulatory Surgical Center

-a.
 You will be assigned a “coach” by the second half of your clinical base year.
 Coaches assist with all aspects of residency including academics and general acclimation to the program, hospital and city.
 Coaches will meet with you to review progress on clinical rotations and on examinations.
 In addition, coaches can help you with career guidance and assist with planning senior- year subspecialty rotations, and may serve as your mentor and advocate during training.
-Some residents may alternatively, opt to have multiple mentors during residency.

 We promote advocacy efforts such as Lifebox as well as advocacy education and participation with physician advocacy, lobbying, ASA Committee on Governmental Affairs, and legislative process.